Option A

 Our Verdict

-The Roth IRA vs Traditional IRA debate centers on when you pay taxes: now or later.
-Roth IRAs offer tax-free retirement withdrawals and no RMDs, making them ideal for younger investors and those expecting higher future tax rates.
-Traditional IRAs provide immediate tax deductions and work best for high earners who anticipate lower tax brackets in retirement.
+The Roth versus Traditional IRA debate centers on when you pay taxes: now or later.
+Roth IRAs offer tax-free retirement withdrawals and no required distributions, making them ideal for younger investors.
+Traditional IRAs provide immediate tax deductions that work best for high earners who anticipate lower tax brackets in retirement.

 Roth IRA 4